 Facet Joint Injury

-A facet is a small, cartilage-lined joint on the backside of the spine.
-It is a paired joint with one on the right and one on the left at each level of the spine.
-For example, there is a right and left C2/3 and C3/4 facet joint and so on.
-The facet joint guides and limits the motion of the spine.
-The facets are susceptible to injury due to degeneration, trauma, surgery, and instability.
-Facet injury can lead to persistent neck pain at the base of the skull (2).
+For example, there is a right and left facet joint at C2/3 and at the C3/4 level, and so on until the base of the spine.
+The facet joint both guides and protects the motion of the spine.
+Facet joints are complex joints, so are susceptible to injury from degeneration, trauma, or surgery.
+Facet joint injury can lead to persistent neck pain at the base of the skull (2).

-A disc is the shock absorber that is sandwiched between each spinal bone.
-Like the facet joint, it is susceptible to injury due to degeneration, trauma, infection, surgery, and instability.
+A disc is the shock absorber that is sandwiched between each vertebrae in the spine.
+Like the facet joints, these intervertebral discs are susceptible to injury from degeneration, trauma, infection, surgery, and atlantoaxial instability due to lax ligaments of the upper vertebrae.
 Disc injuries can cause inflammation, restricted movement, and neck pain at the base of the skull (3).

 The greater, lesser, and third occipital nerves originate in the upper cervical area and travel to the base of the skull.
-Unfortunately, they can be compressed by the neck muscles, ligaments, and fascia as they travel towards the base of the skull.
-Compression of these nerves can cause a number of symptoms including headache and neck pain at the base of the skull.
+Unfortunately, these nerves can be compressed by tight neck muscles and fascia as they travel toward the base of the skull.
+Compression of these nerves can cause several symptoms including headache and neck pain at the base of the skull.

 Atlantoaxial Instability (AAI)

 Instability simply means that bones move around too much, usually due to damaged ligaments.
 In the spine, this can cause nerves to get banged into and joints to get damaged.
 In the craniocervical junction, instability can cause the upper cervical spinal nerves to get irritated, leading to headaches.
 In addition, the C0-C1 and C1-C2 facet joints can also get damaged.
 In addition, there are other nerves that exit the skull here that can get irritated, like the vagus nerve, which can cause rapid heart rate.
 What’s the Difference Between CCI and AAI?
 CCI refers to instability in any part of the craniocervical junction…